-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 73. Imgur

-Imgur is an image sharing community and image host.
+Imgur is an image-sharing community and image host.

-Many popular viral images and memes are hosted by Imgur.
+Many popular viral images and memes are hosted by Imgur and are used by Reddit to share images across the platform.

 74. LINE

-Line is a messaging service that lets users community using smartphones, tablet devices, and PCs.
+Line is a messaging service that lets users communicate using smartphones, tablet devices, and PCs.

 Text, images, video, audio, and free VoIP calls and video conferences are all available.

-Line also has a digital wallet called Line Pay, a news stream called Line Today, a video-on-demand service known as Line TV and two digital comic services known as Line Manga and Line Webtoon.
+Line also has a digital wallet called Line Pay, a news stream called Line Today, a video-on-demand service known as Line TV, and two digital comic services known as Line Manga and Line Webtoon.

+Line is one of the most used apps in Japan, with over 88% of the population using it.

 76. LiveJournal